WCS19/Discord-Bots/README.md

 # Custom Discord Bots

 As a frequent user of discord I wanted to create a variety of discord bots that have different and unique functionality.
-This repository contains a collection of custom Discord bots that I am continuing to work on, each designed with unique functionalities aimed at enhancing Discord server's experience.
-The bots include an initial test bot for basic operations/an initial setup, a multi-function bot(weather, reminders, & polls), and a youtube audio bot.
+This repository contains a collection of custom Discord bots that I am working on, each designed with unique functionalities aimed at enhancing Discord's server experience.
+The bots include an initial test bot for basic operations/an initial setup, a multi-function bot(weather, reminders, & polls), a reminder bot, and a youtube audio bot.
 This README will guide you through the setup, configuration, and usage of these bots.

 ## Overview of Bots

-- **Initial Test Bot**: A basic bot setup to demonstrate fundamental Discord bot functionalities.
+- **Initial Test Bot**: A basic bot setup to test server connection and command message parsing.
 - **Multi-Function Bot**: A versatile bot integrating various features for server management, user engagement, and more.
+- **Reminder Bot**: Capable or creating, deleting, and storing scheduled reminders each with unique IDs for logging and reminder storage management.
 - **Music-Test Bot**: An experimental bot designed to test music playback features within Discord.
-- **Music-YouTube Bot**: Streams music from YouTube to Discord voice channels, providing an enhanced musical experience.
+- **Music-YouTube Bot**: Streams music from YouTube to Discord voice channels.

 ## Prerequisites